 What’s not to love about a pizza stone?
-A pizza stone is like having a portable brick oven because it makes pizza crust crispy and deliciously charred.
-With minimal effort, you can turn your kitchen into a pizzeria, whether you live in a studio apartment or a cabin in the woods.
+A pizza stone acts like a portable brick oven by producing pizza crusts that are crispy and deliciously charred.
+With minimum effort and a trusty pizza stone, you can transform your kitchen into a trendy pizzeria, regardless of whether you live in a studio apartment or a cabin in the woods.

 What to Use to Clean a Pizza Stone